elastic/ecs/README.md

 ## <a name="organization"></a> Organization fields

-The organization namespace can be used to enrich data with information from which organization the data belongs.

-This can be useful if data should stored in the same index should be sometimes filtered or organized by one or multiple organizations.
+The organization fields enrich data with information about the company or entity  the data is associated with.
+These fields help you arrange or filter data stored in an index by one or multiple organizations.

 | Field  | Description  | Type  | Multi Field  | Example  |